Category

 Germeroth, C., Kelleman, B., Bopp, L., Joyce, J., Underwood, K., & Serdiouk, M. (2018).
 Bright by Text Evaluation Report.
 Marzano Research. https://www.brightbytext.org/userfiles/2085/files/BBT%20Evaluation%20Report%20and%20Appendices%20FINAL.pdf

-BBT provides translation support so that community messages are accessible in Spanish and English.
+Lantern provides translation support so that community messages are accessible in English, Spanish, and Arabic.

-Local Partnerships in purple have adopted Bright by Text.
+Local Partnerships in purple have adopted Lantern.
 Local Partnership contact information can be found here.